-Sample farewell speech for students of university, school and colleges, special schools, special educational institutes, and special training centers.
+Sample farewell speech for university, school, and colleges, special schools, special educational institutes, and special training centers.

 Farewell Speech Sample

-Aslaam-o–Alekum.
-My name is Minahil Meher and I would like to say a few words about my experience here at AH Foundation.
+Aslam-o–Alekum.
+My name is Minahil Meher, and I would like to say a few words about my experience here at AH Foundation.

-“Special needs” are commonly defined by what a child can’t do — by milestones unmet, activities avoided and experiences denied.
-These minuses hit families hard, and may make “special needs” seem like a tragic designation.
-But here at AH Foundation I have learnt that the aim is to find the underlying strengths of these children that will not only help them excel in certain fields but will also help them grow into a more respected part of society.
+“Special needs” are commonly defined by what a child can’t do: milestones unmet, activities avoided, and experiences denied.
+These minuses hit families hard and may make “special needs” seem like a tragic designation.
+But here at AH Foundation, I have learned that the aim is to find the underlying strengths of these children that will help them excel in certain fields and help them grow into a more respected part of society.

 I have realized that working with a special child brings with it abundant opportunities for grace.
-It slows you down and allows you to enjoy the little things; a hard won skill, a tight hug, a pleasant conversation and spontaneous displays of love.
-I have learnt how to do research, find information and understand what specialists are talking about.
-And I have learnt through hard experience that you cannot wait for the answers to come to you, and that if you don’t go out and find them, things are never going to get done.
+It slows you down and allows you to enjoy the little things; a hard-won skill, a tight hug, a pleasant conversation, and spontaneous displays of love.
+I have learned how to do research, find information, and understand what specialists are talking about.
+And I have learned through hard experience that you cannot wait for the answers to come to you and that if you don’t go out and find them, things will never get done.

-These three weeks at AH Foundation have been challenging but being able to successfully work with the special children and create within their little hearts love for us, has made our triumph even sweeter.
-With help from the teaching staff, administration and fellow volunteers our journey here was made an absolute delight.
-I would like to thank Dr. Ayesha and Mrs. Firdous for giving all of us the opportunity to not only gain experience by working with these blessed children, but also the opportunity to grow.
+These three weeks at AH Foundation have been challenging, but successfully working with the special children and creating within their little hearts love for us has made our triumph even sweeter.
+With the help of teaching staff, administration, and fellow volunteers, our journey here was made an absolute delight.
+I want to thank Dr. Rosey and Mrs. Firdous for allowing all of us to gain experience by working with these blessed children and the opportunity to grow.
 We can now walk out of this building with our heads held high, but only to return and give back a lot more than what we have received.